Cameo lets the sort-of famous call out your name

 Cameo lets you request a personalized video message from a celebrity and, within a few hours or a few days, you'll get a video.
 Bass, who didn't respond to a request for comment, is one of more than 1,000 celebrities you can pick to deliver birthday greetings, words of encouragement or even just a hello.
 The price varies.
 A video from Teen Mom Kayla Sessler costs $10.
 Former NBA star Dennis Rodman will run you $1,000.

-The talent, as they're called, includes YouTubers, reality show contestants, musicians and Instagram comedians.
-You'll run into the likes of Terrell Owens, Tommy Lee, Tori Spelling and a whole lot of people you might not know -- but someone does.
+The talent, as they're called, include YouTubers, reality show contestants, musicians and Instagram comedians.
+You'll run into the likes of Terrell Owens, Tommy Lee, Tori Spelling and a whole lot of people you might not know, but someone does.

 In an age when you can get famous for dancing while wearing a backpack, or making jokes on Twitter -- and when social media blurs distinctions between the famous, kind of famous and the rest of us -- Cameo hopes to make some money and create some buzz for the famous-ish, too.